-Upon the satisfactory completion of certain closing conditions, the Amended Agreement provides that GEMC will purchase an 85% interest in the Lovelock and Treasure Box properties, with Nevada Sunrise retaining a 15% interest, subject to a 2% NSR in favour of the vendor as provided for in the underlying definitive agreement between the vendor and Nevada Sunrise.
+The Amended Agreement provides that GEMC will purchase an 85% interest in the Lovelock and Treasure Box properties, with Nevada Sunrise retaining a 15% interest, subject to a 2% NSR in favour of the vendor as provided for in the underlying definitive agreement between the vendor and Nevada Sunrise.
 The Amended Agreement supersedes the option agreement dated January 15, 2019.
 A joint venture between GEMC and Nevada Sunrise will be formed to further explore and develop the Lovelock and Treasure Box properties.